-For this District, Zones 15, 16 and 17 are comprised entirely of properties that are non-residential developments or proposed non-residential developments and the base unit of comparison is a factor that is based on the total acreage of the development and the total square footage of the landscaped area associated with that development.
+For this District, Zone18 is comprised of properties that are proposed non-residential developments and the base unit of comparison is a factor that is based upon the total acreage of the development and the total square footage of the landscaped area associated with that development.
 Zone L is comprised of properties, both residential and non-residential, benefiting from streetlight improvements and the base unit of comparison is a factor that is based upon the acreage of the development and/or the number of planned parcels and or units of the development and the number and wattage of the lights associated with that development.
-The following provides a description of the various land use designations and apportionments associated with the improvements provided in the District's Zones 15, 16 and 17 and Zone L.
+The following provides a description of the various land use designations and apportionments associated with the improvements provided in the District's Zone 18 and Zone L.

-EBU Application for Properties in Zones 15, 16 and 17
+EBU Application for Properties in Zones 18